-The process of a dentist entering into contracts with insurance carriers is called dental credentialing.
-Credentialing is important to both the insurance carrier and the dentist.
-Credentialing allows the insurance carrier to screen out dentists who may not be qualified to provide care and it allows the dentist to get paid for their services.
+Dental Credentialing is the process of a dentist entering into contracts with insurance carriers.
+Credentialing allows the insurance carriers to screen out dentists who may not be qualified to provide sufficient care and enables dentists to get paid for their services.
 Dental credentialing can be a confusing and time-consuming process.
-However, it is an important part of ensuring that your dental practice runs smoothly and efficiently.
+However, it is an important part of ensuring your dental practice runs smoothly and efficiently.
 By taking the time to understand the credentialing process, you can save yourself a lot of headaches down the road.

 What is the Credentialing Process?

 The credentialing process usually starts with an application.
 The insurance carrier will use the credentialing application to gather information about the dentist and his practice.
 After the initial screening, the insurance carrier will conduct a site visit to verify that the dentist meets all of their credentialing requirements.
 Once the dentist has been credentialed, they will be able to participate in the insurance carrier’s network and receive reimbursement for their services.
 Dentists’ practice history, education, professional training, and licenses are reviewed as part of the credentialing process.

 Organizations that credential dental providers use a variety of methods to verify qualifications, including:

 – Checking state licensure boards for disciplinary actions